DU8BL/Allstar-Asterisk-Full/README.md

 * Adds AIOC to SimpleUSB and RadioUSB (no need to change PID and VID).
 * Introduce additional options to the menu of simpleusb-tune-menu.

+** HOTFIX **
+* Fix the morse code issue from previous revisions.
+* Fix a null dereference that leads to a SEGFAULT in app_rpt.

 ### Notes for Large Hub operation:

 * For fewer than 90~100 directly connected nodes, 1 CPU/vCPU is sufficient.
-* For 100 or more directly connected nodes, 2 or more CPUs/vCPUs is required.
+* For 100 or more directly connected nodes, 2 or more CPUs/vCPUs is required (RECOMMENDED).

 ### DISCLAIMER:
 This software is provided "as-is" and for experimental purposes only, with no warranties or guarantees of any kind.